-Beate Baldry forages for exciting Asian ingredients readily available in Hong Kong, to discover their traditional uses, health benefits and ways to incorporate these local flavours into Western home cooking.
+In this column Beate Baldry forages for exciting Asian ingredients readily available in Hong Kong, to discover their traditional uses, health benefits and ways to incorporate them into Western home cooking.
+Here, she finds out more about black rice.

 (Aliases: forbidden rice, purple rice)